okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 1. Select **Forgot password?** in the Sign-In Widget.
 1. Enter your email or username when prompted and click **Next**.
-1. Click **Select** for the Email authenticator.
+1. Click **Select** for the email authenticator.
 An OTP code is sent to your email address.
 Manually copy the code from the email.
 1. In the Sign-In Widget, click **Enter a code from the email instead**, paste the code, and click **Verify**.
 1. Enter a new password.
 1. After you enter the new password successfully, you're prompted for the additional phone authentication that you set up in [Enable multifactor authentication](#enable-multifactor-authentication).
 You’re then redirected to the <StackSnippet snippet="applang" inline /> welcome page.